dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 > [!WARNING]
 > Pay attention to the following implications of calling <xref:Microsoft.AspNetCore.Routing.LinkGenerator> methods:
 >
 > * Use `GetUri*` extension methods with caution in an app configuration that doesn't validate the `Host` header of incoming requests.
-If the `Host` header of incoming requests isn't validated, untrusted request input can be sent back to the client in URIs in a view/page.
+If the `Host` header of incoming requests isn't validated, untrusted request input can be sent back to the client in URIs in a view ir page.
 We recommend that all production apps configure their server to validate the `Host` header against known valid values.
 >
 > * Use <xref:Microsoft.AspNetCore.Routing.LinkGenerator> with caution in middleware in combination with `Map` or `MapWhen`. `Map*` changes the base path of the executing request, which affects the output of link generation.
 All of the <xref:Microsoft.AspNetCore.Routing.LinkGenerator> APIs allow specifying a base path.
 Always specify an empty base path to undo `Map*`'s affect on link generation.